-10NTU, 20NTU, 100 NTU, 400NTU and 1,000NTU neutral-density polymer-based turbidity standards are available from McVan Instruments and their distributors, or directly from the manufacturer 1 for US customers only.
-We recommend the use of these standards and distilled de-ionized water (for ZERO) for a 2 or 3-point calibration.
-These standards should not be diluted, as this will reduce the effect of the anti-fungal agent contained in the solutions.
+10NTU, 20NTU, 100NTU, 400NTU, 1000NTU, 3000NTU and 5000NTU neutral-density polymer-based turbidity standards are available from Observator Instruments and their distributors or directly from the manufacturer1 for US customers only.
+We recommend the use of these standards and distilled de-ionized water (for ZERO) for a 2 or 3 point calibration.
+These turbidity standards should not be diluted, as this will reduce the effect of the anti-fungal agent contained in the solutions.

-When inserting the ANALITE 390 series probe into the calibration solution ensure that the optic face of the probe is at least 50mm from the base and all sides of the bottle.
+When inserting the ANALITE 390 series probe into a calibration solution ensure that its optic is at least 50mm from the base and all sides of the bottle.
 This is particularly important for low turbidity solutions below 200NTU.
 Hold the probe a few degrees from the vertical and gently tap it on the bottle rim so as to dislodge any air bubble on the optic face.
 If the probe is properly placed the measurement value will not vary if the probe is gently moved a few millimeters in any direction.